terraform-ibm-modules/terraform-ibm-icd-mongodb/examples/complete/README.md

-# Complete example with Encryption and CBR rules
+# Complete example with encryption, autoscaling, and CBR rules

 This end-to-end example uses the IBM Cloud terraform provider to: